Opthimo/LaTeX-Document-Hierarchy/README.md

 ## Questions

 1. Which document classes support `\chapter`?

+The \chapter command is supported in report, book, and custom classes.

 2. What happens if you use `\chapter` in `article` class?

+Using \chapter in the article class results in an error:
+LaTeX does not recognize it since article skips the chapter level.

 3. How does LaTeX determine numbering for sectioning commands?

+LaTeX numbers sectioning commands hierarchically based on their level (e.g., chapters contain sections, which contain subsections), following the document class’s structure.

 4. Why is it useful to include a table of contents in longer documents?

+A table of contents provides an organized overview, helping readers navigate and understand the structure of longer documents efficiently.

 ---